sitalab/FlightChain/README.md

 ## Running chaincode on local dev environment <a name="localdev"></a>

 This repo comes complete with a Fabric network configration.
-This will work, assuming that you have already checked out https://github.com/hyperledger/fabric-samples and have gone through the pre-requiset steps for fabric-samples.
+This will work, assuming that you have already checked out [https://github.com/hyperledger/fabric-samples] and have gone through the prerequisite steps for fabric-samples. **Note** make sure you get version 1.2 (or later).

 ### Start network & deploy chaincode locally.